LivePersonInc/developer-center/pages/documents/RichMessaging/AppleBusinessChatTemplates/apple-pay.md

 The **body** template will only define how the Apple Pay bubble is displayed in the Conversational Cloud agent workspace.
 The **metadata** template will define how the bubble is displayed in the consumer's Messages thread.

-*Agent/bot generates Apple Pay Interactive Message to consumer (using structured content on LiveEngage)*
+*Agent/bot generates Apple Pay Interactive Message to consumer (using structured content on Conversational Cloud)*

 <img style="width:250px" src="img/apple_pay_consumer1.png"> <img style="width:250px" src="img/apple_pay_consumer2.png">